guagliardod/engl3814_a2/docs/ht_di_pandoc.md

 ## Requirements

-- Logged into Unix machine
+- Logged into your Unix machine
 - Administrator Privileges in a Terminal

 ## General Steps